bogatuadrian/codehunt-framework/README.md

 ## Description

-A framework based on the python implementation of the ML course's second homework.
+A framework implemented in C++ based on the python test framework for the 2nd homework of the ML course.

 Implement your neural network in NeuralNetwork.h or derive the NeuralNetwork class and implement its virtual methods.